fangederos/thermo-scout/README.md

 ### To-do

-- In effort to keep thermo scout a lightweight program, I will convert the entire codebase (or as much as possible) to C. The current python build is so bloated that the executable is actually larger than the core program itself.
+~~- In effort to keep thermo scout a lightweight program, I will convert the entire codebase (or as much as possible) to C. The current python build is so bloated that the executable is actually larger than the core program itself.~~
 - Proper formatting of the information displayed, instead of merely printing the output of `sensors`, which is not exactly very human-readable.
 - Implement TUI and GUI for smoother use-experience.